 It's also worth making sure everything is lying perfectly flat when cutting out and I would definitely recommend using a rotary cutter and matt so you don’t shift the circles as you are cutting out.

 The nature of the fabric also makes it a bit tricky to sew.
 Not only does it have the general shiftiness of satin it also has the added fun of there being actual holes in the fabric.
 I found the best way to combat this was to use a really simple pattern with clean lines.
-I opted for the kimono dress by simple sew patterns.
-It has a kimono sleeve so you don’t need to set anything in and the whole thing is very easy to sew in fact the whole pattern only has two seams not including hemming.
+The style of sleeves on this dress mean you don’t need to set anything in and the whole thing is very easy to sew in fact the whole pattern only has two seams not including hemming.
 I also think a simple skirt, cardigan or t shirt would work really well.

 Bear in mind though that anything with too many design details such a pleats and darts are likely to show on the right side and that interfacing will definitely be visable.
 However you could always line whatever you are making if you want to keep things super neat or aren’t keen on showing lots of skin.